madhobi/multitask_unit_and_days/README.md

 Since there are two different types of tasks, our evaluation metrics are set accordingly.
 Prediction of next unit label is a classification task, our evaluation metrics for this task are accuracy and top-k accuracy (k=2).
 Prediction of remaining length of stay is a regression task, our evaluation metrics in this case is mean absolute error, mean squared error and root mean squared error.
 The MAE and Top-k accuracy values are plotted and saved in the image folder to show the model performance on test data.
 The history of the training time is saved in the hist_log folder.

+### Citation

+When referring to this paper, please cite:

+Kaniz Madhobi, Eric Lofgren, Ananth Kalyanaraman.
+A multi-task learning approach for predicting spatio-temporal patient variables.
+Proc.
+15th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB '24), Accepted/In Press, 2024.